xp-framework/compiler/README.md

 }
 ```

-To run this code, use `xp HelloWorld` in a terminal window.
+To run this code, use `xp -m /path/to/xp/reflection HelloWorld` in a terminal window.

 Compilation
 -----------